igoogolx/lux-docs/docs/faq.md

 ### Does lux support secure DNS?

 Yes.
-You cant set local or remote dns as DoH.
+You can set local or remote dns as DoH.

 ### Can lux be used with other vpn?